Overview

 Know your faith so you can identify an extremist version of it, ask for advice from a trusted source if you are unsure or suspicious, don't keep secrets from your family and friends.

-Critically think why someone might ask you to become involved in violence, bloodshed or murder.
+Critically think why someone might ask you to become involved in violence, drugs, crime, bloodshed or murder.

 If something is seen online that makes you feel uncomfortable, unsafe or worried – leave the website, turn off the computer and tell a trusted adult.